Adarnof/adarnauth-esi/README.md

   - `ESI_OAUTH_URL` should be set to `https://sisilogin.testeveonline.com/oauth`
   - `ESI_API_DATASOURCE` should be set to `singularity`

   Note that tokens cannot be transferred between servers.
-Any tokens in the database befure switching to singularity will be deleted next refresh.
+Any tokens in the database before switching to singularity will be deleted next refresh.